Danish senior pension

 If you live in Denmark, Seniorpensionsenheden (the Senior Pension Authority) will assess whether you have the right to a senior pension.

-How do you earn the right to Danish senior pension?
+How do you earn the right to a Danish senior pension?

 As a general rule, you earn the right to a Danish pension by living and working in Denmark.
-If you live in Denmark and work in another Nordic country, you will usually earn pension rights in the country where you work.
-If you work in two or more countries or are posted to another Nordic country and are unsure about where you are earning the right to a pension, you should contact the authorities.
+If you live in Denmark and work in another Nordic country, you will usually earn pension rights in the country in which you work.
+If you work in two or more countries or are posted to another Nordic country and are unsure about where you are earning the right to a pension, you should contact the authorities for information.
 In Denmark, you should contact the office for international social security at Udbetaling Danmark.

 See borger.dk for more information and a sample pension calculation.